p2p-tools/pybin/README.md

 Common url: ```V5i0G9acTt1DDFAW3N4P-2aW29gBMhQ6nEct3vz2oSwqjZdOAYwo=```
 consists of two parts:
   1) first 9 chars - id of the paste
-  2) rest of a string is a decryption key for your paste
+  2) rest of the string is a decryption key for your paste

 Pybin stores only encrypted paste and corresponding id.